Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-With our network, we searched for scattering matrix poles with optical frequencies $\real(\omega)$ in the vicinity of $3425\,\mathrm{THz}$, corresponding to a vacuum wavelength of about $550\,\mathrm{nm}$.
-The links were assumed to be made of BK7 glass with refractive index $n$ calculated using a standard Sellmeier equation \cite{Polyanskiy2024}.
-Dispersion was weak in our example and $n \approx 1.5185$ was approximately constant over the range of frequencies considered.
-Propagation of light through each link was described by exponential factors of the form $e^{\pm i\omega nL/c}$, where $L$ is the link length.
-Our network was micro-scale in size with an average link length of $60\,\mu$m.
+With our network, we searched for poles of $\mathbf{S}$ with frequencies $\real(\omega) \sim 3425\,\mathrm{THz}$, corresponding to a vacuum wavelength of $\sim 550\,\mathrm{nm}$.
+The links were assumed to be made of glass with refractive index $n$ calculated using a standard Sellmeier equation \cite{Polyanskiy2024}.
+Dispersion was weak in our example and $n \approx 1.5185$ was approximately constant over the frequency range considered.
+Propagation of light through each link was described using exponential factors of the form $e^{\pm i\omega nL/c}$, where $L$ is the link length.
+The average link length in the network was $60\,\mu$m.
 For simplicity, each internal node was given a randomly generated, frequency-independent scattering matrix drawn from the circular orthogonal ensemble to enforce energy conservation and reciprocity \cite{Byrnes2022}.
-Although not fully realistic, our model was sufficient to produce a complex scattering system with which our theory could be tested.
-To perturb the network, we isolated a segment of a randomly chosen link (the red, `perturbed' segment or $\Omega_\alpha$ in Figure~\ref{fig:network}) and varied its refractive index relative to the rest of the link.
-Specifically, the refractive index of the segment $n_s$ was given by $n_s = n + \Delta n$, where $\Delta n$ was incrementally increased from $10^{-5}$ to $10^{-2}$.
+To perturb the network, we isolated a segment of a randomly chosen link (red `perturbed' segment, $\Omega_\alpha$, in Figure~\ref{fig:network}) and varied its refractive index $n_s$.
+Specifically, $n_s$ was given by $n_s = n + \Delta n$, where $\Delta n$ was incrementally increased from $10^{-5}$ to $10^{-2}$.
 Note that the final value $\Delta n = 10^{-2}$ corresponded to a total phase shift in the segment $\phi = \omega \Delta n L /c$ equal to several multiples of $2\pi$.
-We further introduced two virtual nodes where the perturbed segment met the rest of the link, which were given standard Fresnel scattering matrices based on the refractive index mismatch.
+We further introduced two virtual nodes at the ends of the perturbed segment, which were given standard Fresnel scattering matrices based on the refractive index mismatch.